unicef/hope-country-report/README.md

 ### 2. configure your environment

+Uses `./manage.py env` to configure your environment

+    ./manage.py env > .evnvrc

-Uses `./manage.py env` to check required (and optional) variables to put
+and check required (and optional) variables to put

     ./manage.py env --check